This is the simplest tutorial on how to add or update maps to your Garmin Sat Nav.

 Here you have two options, you can copy the file to your Sat Nav memory, or you can use an external SD card:

-Option A: Use you Sat Nav inbuilt memory
+Option A: Use your Sat Nav inbuilt memory

 You can now just copy and paste your file to your device.
 Once connected to your computer, it will appear as an additional drive, as shown in the image below.

-You may not have enough space on your device, but you can remove some files and replace the existent map.
+You may not have enough space on your device, but you can remove some files and replace the existing map.
 You can always make a backup and copy the files to your computer.

 Option B: Use an external SD card